-In a mini public hearing at the Mosavie community of over 200 people, including the women's leader, the youth leader, representatives of landowning families, led by the town chief revealed that the FOISON company had failed to fulfilled their obligations especially the provision of safe drinking water to the community.
+In a mini public hearing at the Mosavie community of over 200 people, including the town chief, women's leader, the youth leader, representatives of landowning families, etc. The people, led by their town chief, said they reached out to the FOISON company to remind them of their requests, which have not been fulfilled by the company and that the community remains deprived, especially with the unavailability of drinking water.

-They further revealed that their land was first taken and utilised by Sierra Rutile for 27 without years any development compensation to the people, and that now FOISON has taken over the same land with of the signs same underdevelopment as the last 27 years under Sierra Rutile.
+They further revealed that their land was first taken and utilised by Sierra Rutile for 27 years without any development or compensation to the people, and that now FOISON has taken over the same land with signs of the same underdevelopment as the last 27 years under Sierra Rutile.

-In Bo, the team engaged the

-resident judge, Justice Francis Banks Kamara, J., and the Magistrate, Landonet Macauley, to explore the possibility of admitting to bail the accused persons, who had already spent about a month in police custody before being charged in court.
+In Bo, the team engaged the resident judge, Justice Francis Banks Kamara, J., and the Magistrate, Landonet Macauley, to explore the possibility of admitting to bail the accused persons, who had already spent about a month in police custody before being charged in court.
 Among the 26 people arrested were three juveniles who, upon the request of the Commission, were moved to the Bo Remand Home.
 The trial of the 23 others is still ongoing at the Bo High Court, with the Commission closely monitoring.

 On Thursday, 10th April, 2025, HRCSL engaged top management, including the General Manager and Legal Retainer/Representative of FOISON Mining Company, to present findings from the fact-finding mission.
-In their response, or the General Manager, Joseph Nanah and Legal Retainer, M.B.S Kamara, refuted all the claims made by the community, but however committed to finding an amicable settlement.
+In their response, the General Manager, Joseph Nanah and Legal

+Retainer, M.B.S Kamara, refuted all the claims made by the community, but however committed to finding an amicable settlement.

-A protest by mine workers of the Sierra Diamonds Mining Company in front of the company's premises in Tongo Field, Kenema district, was also circulated on social media, where workers were demanding backlog salaries and other emoluments.
+A protest by mine workers of the Sierra Diamonds Mining Company in front of the company's premises in Tongo Field, Kenema district, was also circulated on social media, where workers were demanding backlogged salaries and other emoluments.

-In Tongo Field, the team first engaged together traditional

-leaders, landowners, Civil Society members and ordinary community people in the town's "court barray", creating an opportunity for all in attendance to provide a good background to the issue and express their concerns and grievances.
+Upon arrival in Tongo, the team first engaged together traditional leaders, landowners, Civil Society members and ordinary community people in the town's "court barray", creating an opportunity for all in attendance to provide a good background to the issue and express their concerns and grievances.

-The chiefs informed the Commission that Sierra Diamonds started mining operations in their community in 2018 and that since then, six (6) communities have been affected by their operations, namely: Kpandebu, Bumpeh, Nguakoma, Mavehun, Sandeyeima, and Torkpombu.
+The chiefs informed the Commission that Sierra Diamonds started mining operations in their community in 2018 and that since then, six (6) communities have been affected by their operations, namely: Kpandubu, Bumpeh, Nguakoma, Mavehun, Sandeyeima, and Torkpombu.
 They narrated that the people in these communities have had to desert their homes due to frequent blasting by the company, causing serious damage to their homes in addition to the deprivation of their right to use their lands for farming and other agricultural purposes.
-They emphasised that there has never been any compensation for the deprivation of the use of their land and their homes, save for the SLLe80 (equivalent to about US\$4) provided per household by the company each time they conduct blasting.
+They emphasised that there has never been any compensation for the deprivation of the use of their land and their homes, save that they give them SLLe80 (equivalent to about US\$4) per household each time they conduct blasting.

-Speaking on behalf of Civil Society, Umu Ndanema Sesay working for Women in Mining and Extractive (WOME), said mining activities of Sierra Diamonds have led to the contamination of their water source, a source to which they no longer have access to and that the only source of drinking water now is from a stream running through the cemetery.
-She disclosed that the company usually digs pits in the communities during their mining operations and leave them open even when they are not working on them, thereby serving as death traps particularly for children to the extent that two (2) children have fallen into them and died including the child of one of the mine workers of the company.
+Speaking on behalf of Civil Society, Umu Ndanema Sesay working for Women in Mining and Extractive (WOME), said mining activities of Sierra Diamonds have led to the contamination of their water source, a source to which they no longer have access to and that the only source of drinking water now is from a stream running in the cemetery.
+She disclosed that the company usually digs pits in the communities during their mining operations and leave them open even when they are not working on them thereby serving as death traps particularly for children to the extent that two (2) children have fallen into them and died including the child of one of the mine workers of them company.